A manager for a Salford community organisation says it is vital that hate crimes are reported, as the city marks Hate Crime Awareness Week.

 “If people don’t disclose about hate crime, then how do we know it’s a problem?
 It’s raising the debate about what hate crime is and how they can report it,” says Anne.

 “The overall statistics [for hate crime incidents] have marginally increased over the last couple of years.”

 “There has been an increase of reports from the trans community and disability community, and although it has been a small increase in the reporting it is still an increase.”

 [su_pullquote align=”right”]”People with learning disabilities do not understand some times that hate crime is being committed upon them.”[/su_pullquote]

 Salford CVS is working with Salford City Council and Greater Manchester Police to offer grants to community services that will enable them to put on events.

-This year, Salford CVS has funded eleven projects that will be taking place across the city of Salford.
+This year, Salford CVS has funded 11 projects taking place across the city.

 “We funded Gaydio to put on an awareness campaign and I’ve been there today for a question time panel with students from UTC,” says Anne